 If you’ve ever dreamed about living in a remote log cabin on a lake surrounded by a forest, this is probably pretty close to what you envisioned.
 What a cool sight.
 I’d love to seclude myself in a place like this for weeks at a time, enjoying the solitude and nature.

+This was just a quick visit, as we had to get to Niagara Falls from Maine in a timely fashion.
 I’m hoping to go back to New Hampshire and Vermont soon to do a more than just a drive-through.
 Maybe I can schedule my return visit around the Sauerkraut Festival 🙂